Does HRT help joint pain?

 What this page is / isn't

-This page explains tracking approaches for discussing with your healthcare provider.
+This page explains tracking approaches for discussing with your physician.
 It does not provide medical advice, diagnosis, or treatment recommendations.